Rhode Island Traffic Ticket Lawyer

 A traffic ticket can seem very minimal or trivial, but it is a legal matter that has legal consequences.
 A traffic ticket can come with costly fines and fees, a possible revocation of your driver’s license and the possibility that your driving record will be affected which can cause your insurance premiums to rise.
 You can have an attorney represent you on a traffic ticket.

-The experienced attorneys at Ellison Law LLC have helped many clients avoid license suspensions, driver retraining classes and potential fines and costs.
-Ellison Law LLC understands how important maintaining a driver’s license can be for his clients.
+The experienced Rhode Island Traffic Ticket attorneys at Ellison Law LLC have helped many clients avoid license suspensions, driver retraining classes and potential fines and costs.
+The team at Ellison Law LLC understands how important maintaining a driver’s license can be for our clients.
 Not having a license can mean you could lose your job, have to spend lots of money on Ubers and cabs, and can be extremely expensive.

 If you have a Commercial Driver’s License (CDL), your livelihood could be affected with a potential suspension of your CDL.
 This can be true even if you are driving your personal vehicle.
 If you receive any traffic tickets while being a CDL holder, it is important to hire a traffic offense lawyer to help you with these charges.